 The goal of the program is to make money available for projects that can be completed in a relatively short period of time.
 Funding recipients will have roughly one year following contract submittal to complete projects.
-Final reports for reimbursements will be due January 1, 2018.
-Please see the program guidance for additional information.

 Back to Wellhead Protection Main Page